hellowac/mypy-zh-cn-old/docs/mypy_other/additional_features.md

-To have Mypy recognize a wrapper of :py:func:`dataclasses.dataclass <dataclasses.dataclass>` as a dataclass decorator, consider using the :py:func:`~typing.dataclass_transform` decorator:
+To have Mypy recognize a wrapper of [dataclasses.dataclass] as a dataclass decorator, consider using the [dataclass_transform()] decorator:

 ```python